thomasrosen/thomasrosen.me/blog/article_1.md

 ---
 date: 2023-01-17
-title: Article 1
+title: This is a title
 slug: article-1
 tags:
   - story
 ---

-# This is a title

 This is the content of the article 1